GUIDE TO HIKING – Hobby Help and the American Hiking Society

 Above us, a bright blue sky.
 The view was spectacular, valleys spreading out before us, forests and rivers and glaciers, all of it so tiny and yet so vast.
 Continue reading

-Tags: asheville events, asheville women online, hiking, hiking and health, outdoor wnc, things to do wnc, wnc events, wnc women online
+Tags: asheville events, asheville women online, hiking, outdoor wnc, things to do wnc, wnc events, wnc women online

 We are a one-of-a-kind magazine that provides local, regional, national and international information about women’s lives and education, performing and visual arts and writing, the environment, green living and sustainability and regional Western North Carolina business, people and events.

 “Villages preserve culture: dress, food and dance are a few examples.
 As villages grow in population and turn into towns, local cafes make way for large American chains.
 Handmade leather sandals are discarded for a pair of Western sneakers.

 Due to its small size, a village fosters a tight-knit sense of community.
 Justpeace.org explains the meaning of the African proverb, “It takes a village,” by stating that a sense of community is critical to maintaining a healthy society.

 Village members hold a wealth of information regarding their heritage: they know about the ancient traditions, methods of production and the resources of the land.
 When villages become dispersed or exterminated in times of war, this anthropological knowledge disappears.